-If you've been developing your Magento 1 shop for a couple of years, you probably have a lot of free or paid extensions installed.
+If you've been developing your M1 for a couple of years, you probably have a lot of free or paid extensions installed.

-What's more, rarely all their functionalities are being used.
-As a result, you're stuck with long lines of unnecessary code which is eating your space and slowing down your webshop.
+Those most popular are of good quality and solve a lot of problems merchants face.
+Unfortunately, hardly ever all the functionalities are being used.
+As a result, there’re long lines of code that are not being used but still eating your space and slowing down your webshop.

-That's why we recommend you to start with auditing your current shop.
-Together with your development team analyze what solutions should be migrated (and by migrated we mean replaced by those for Magento 2), which of them can be replaced by Magento 2 out-of-the-box options and which should be custom-written.
+That’s why we recommend you to start with auditing your current shop.
+Together with your development team analyze what solutions should be migrated (and by migrated we mean replaced by those for M2), which can be replaced by Magento 2 out-of-the-box options and which should be custom-written.

-You should also consider turning your shop into a PWA (Progressive Web App).
+You should also consider turning your shop into the PWA.

-You can read more about PWA in the section: To PWA or not to PWA - that is the question!.
+You can read more about PWA in the section 6.

-Test different scenarios and search for weak points that would lead to cart abandonment.
-Make sure you analyze those issues with your development team which should propose solutions to eliminate them in the Magento 2 platform.
+Test different scenarios, search for weak points that would lead to cart abandonment.
+Make sure those issues are analyzed with your development team, which should propose solutions to eliminate them in Magento 2 platform.

 At this point, you should have your business goals defined and a list of improvements to implement.

-If for some reason, the client chooses not to invest time in the requirements definition, we still need to divide the project into stages and describe them in writing.
+Well-prepared documentation answers most of the questions and describes the functionalities.
+It helps to avoid costly changes to the written code.
+If for some reason, the client chooses not to invest time in requirements definition, we still need to divide the project into stages and describe them in a written manner.

 At Hatimeria, we involve our QA team in the requirements definition process.
 They gather the requirements from the client and turn them into tasks for the development team.
 Once the functionality is built, our testers assess if it's working according to the requirements.